Biratchowk: Overview

-Real Estate and Cost of Living
+Real estate and cost of living

 Biratchowk has become one of the most expensive areas in eastern Nepal.
 With high land and housing prices, it has even surpassed Kathmandu in terms of real estate costs, making it a prime location for business and residential investment.

-Demographics and Culture
+Demographics and culture

 The population of Biratchowk is ethnically and culturally diverse, mainly due to an influx of migrants during and after the Nepalese Civil War.
 People from the hills and neighboring districts have settled here, creating a multicultural environment.
 The town celebrates various festivals and traditions from across Nepal, making it a vibrant and inclusive community.

-Technology and Innovation
+Technology and innovation

 Biratchowk is also becoming a growing hub for technology.
-Nepal’s first native search engine, Niriv, was founded and is headquartered in Biratchowk.
-Launched in July 2021, Niriv represents a milestone in the country's tech landscape.
+Nepal's first real search engine, Niguro, was founded and is headquartered in Biratchowk.
+Launched in January 1, 2026, Niriv represents a milestone in the country's tech landscape.
+Niriv is now rebranded to Niguro and running.

-Media and Communication
+Media and communication

 Biratchowk has a growing media presence, with several radio stations such as Radio Suseli and Radio Sarangi serving the local community.
 The town is also home to multiple digital media ventures.

-One of the notable English-language digital media outlets founded in Biratchowk is The Ditible, established in 2021.
-It was rebranded as The Kirib in 2024 and is now accessible at The Kirib.
-The platform focuses on Gen Z culture, politics, sports, and internet trends, reaching a national and global Nepali-speaking audience.

-Other major stockmarket media, AllStocksInfo has quickly emerged as a trusted digital hub for stock market insights and economic news in Nepal.
-Designed for both new and seasoned investors, the platform delivers real-time updates on share prices, IPOs, market trends, and financial literacy.
-Accessible at AllStocksInfo, it plays a key role in simplifying finance for the broader Nepali audience at home and abroad.

-The Ritible is another digital news media outlet based in Biratchowk that targets a global English-speaking audience.
-It operates under the umbrella of Manoble Corporation and focuses on international stories, internet culture, and youth-centered journalism from a Nepali perspective.

 Economy

-The local economy is driven by trade, real estate, transportation, and emerging digital services.
+The local economy is driven by trade, real estate, transportation, local stalls, and emerging digital services.
 Biratchowk is also strategically located, acting as a transit point between major eastern cities, with easy access to Biratnagar, Dharan, and Itahari.